pairwise-alignment/pa-bench-paper/extended-abstract.md

   Block Aligner, BSAlign), maybe proberly cite some/all of them. (i can add them.)
 - Write that this makes most sense for jobs between 0.01s to a few hours.
 Not really for day-long / one-off jobs.
+- list which tools are currently wrapped
+- a sentence on pa-types / fundamental reusable library types for Rust-based aligners.